atolab/cdds/docs/GettingStartedGuide/installation.rst

 Ubuntu
 ======

-On Ubuntu and other Debian-derived distros, the product can be installed using a native package.
+On Ubuntu and other debian-derived platforms, the product can be installed using a native package.

 ::